 The point here is: Google wants you to be more diligent about what you put into the webosphere.
 Focus on quality content and genuine news, and press releases will boost your online presence.
 Use them as spammy ways to drive traffic back to your site, and you’ll be penalized by the Google Gods.

 Never miss a filing deadline or tax payment.
-CorpNet’s Business Information Zone is a free reminder service and document storage platform.
+CorpNet’s Compliance Portal is a free reminder service and document storage platform.
 Sign up today.

 Editor’s note: This was originally written by Susan Payton for AllBusiness.